webrecorder/pywb/INSTALL.rst

 A note on CDX index files
 """""""""""""""""""""""""

-The new ``wayback-manager`` tool will automatically generate CDX index files for all WARCs and ARCs, so manual updating of CDX indexes is no longer required.
+The new ``wb-manager`` tool will automatically generate CDX index files for all WARCs and ARCs, so manual updating of CDX indexes is no longer required.

+Running ``wb-manager convert-cdx <path/to/cdx>`` will also automatically convert any .cdx files to SURT, JSON based format.
+*This is the recommended approach for pywb 0.9.0+*

 The ``cdx-indexer`` also creates files in the `SURT <http://crawler.archive.org/articles/user_manual/glossary.html#surt>`_ format by default. format

-However, if you need to use existing/legacy .cdx files, you may need to set a special config (for now).
+However, if you need to use existing/legacy .cdx files (and you are unable to convert them as explained above), you may need to set a special config option.

 If you are using .cdx files where the key is *not* in SURT format (that is, the CDX line may start with ``example.com`` instaed of ``com,example)/``), simply add the following to the main ``config.yaml``